UrbanApps/UAModalPanel/README.md

     // Optional: This is called when the close button is pressed
     //   You can use it to perform validations
     //   Return YES to close the panel, otherwise NO
     //   Only used if delegate is set.
-You can use blocks instead
     - (BOOL)shouldCloseModalPanel:(UAModalPanel *)modalPanel;

     // Optional: This is called after the close animations.
     //   If you store a local iVar, you could remove the view from the superview here and cleanup
     //   Only used if delegate is set.
-You can use blocks instead
     - (void)didCloseModalPanel:(UAModalPanel *)modalPanel;
 ````